thomaslevesque/blog/content/posts/2020-12-23-csharp-9-records-as-strongly-typed-ids-part-4-entity-framework-core-integration/index.md

 Manually applying these conversions to each and every strongly-typed id in the model is going to get old pretty fast, right?
 So let's fix that!

-We're going to examine each property of each entity in the EF Core model, and if it's a strongly-typed id, we'll use reflecion to generate the appropriate converter, and apply it to the property.
+We're going to examine each property of each entity in the EF Core model, and if it's a strongly-typed id, we'll use reflection to generate the appropriate converter, and apply it to the property.
 This is done by the following method, to be called from `OnModelCreating`:

 ```csharp
 private static void AddStronglyTypedIdConversions(ModelBuilder modelBuilder)